pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 }
 ```

-Givin proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro invocations to interact well with _other_ invocations.
+Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro invocations to interact well with _other_ invocations.
 Additionally, supporting the 'proc macro definition' use case above allows proc macro authors to use other crate macros without demanding that they be proc macros in turn.

 As a side note, allowing macro invocations in built-in attributes would solve a few outstanding issues (see [rust-lang/rust#18849](https://github.com/rust-lang/rust/issues/18849) for an example).